To protect victims of stalking from gun violence.

 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for Michigan's 12th congressional district.
 Democrat.

 Length: 3 pages

-This bill was introduced on July 21, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 21, 2015, in a previous session of Congress, but it did not receive a vote.

 Jul 21, 2015